-Civil Society Organizations will ensure the voice of the population to be heard, the protection of rights and the good human governance of the JP.
-This will be achieved through their engagement, together with the SDG Council, as reference groups representing labour, employment, and tackling poverty, education, healthcare, environment and change, climate iustice and of protection human riahts, industry, trade & innovation, and infrastructure (energy, water, roads, transport, etc).
-The extended Gender Thematic Group and leading women's rights organizations platforms will be consulted regularly and invited to follow the JP implementation, particularly in the development of family-friendly policies, the active participation of women in the national labour force, as well as advancing of gender-responsive budgeting aligned with SDG5.
+Civil Society Organizations will ensure the voice of the population to be heard, the protection of human rights and the good governance of the JP.
+This will be achieved through their engagement, together with the SDG Council, as reference groups representing labour, employment, and tackling poverty, education, healthcare. environment and change, climate justice and protection of human rights, industry, trade & innovation, and infrastructure (energy, water, roads, transport, etc).
+The extended Gender Thematic Group and leading women's organizations rights and platforms will be consulted regularly and invited to follow the JP implementation, particularly in the development of family-friendly policies, the active participation of women in the national labour force, as well as advancing of gender-responsive budgeting aligned with SDG5.